 Aromatic and exotic, Moroccan cuisine combines with multi-cultural influences to create savory and authentic dishes.
 From traditional to street food and sweets, here’s a look at some of Morocco’s most popular and delicious culinary creations.

-Traditional and Popular Dishes from Cuisine of Morocco
+Traditional and Popular Dishes from the Cuisine of Morocco

 Tagine